MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/02-Ex1-introduction-synthesize-exercise.md

 ---
 lab:
-  title: 'Exercise 1: Synthesize communication insights across Microsoft Team'
+  title: 'Exercise 1: Synthesize communication insights across Microsoft Teams'
   description: For executives, their time is their most valuable asset.
 They’re responsible for steering critical initiatives, making informed decisions, and maintaining visibility across multiple workstreams.
 As part of this exercise, you use both Copilot features in Microsoft Teams to quickly synthesize the emails, meetings, and chats related to a key project that you’re currently working on—just as an executive would when preparing for a board update or strategic review.
   duration: 12 minutes
   level: 200